A version of this article appeared in the Autumn 2017 issue of strategy+business.

 by Sallie Krawcheck, Crown Business, 2017

-When Sallie Krawcheck lost her high-ranking Wall Street job in 2011, she was intent on learning from the experience.
-She writes that she “hit the wine bottle,” thanked members of the board for the opportunity, assessed how she could have improved, thought about what she loved about her previous jobs, and plotted her next move.
+When Sallie Krawcheck lost her prominent investment banking job in 2011, she was intent on learning from the experience.
+She writes that she “hit the wine bottle,” thanked members of the board for the opportunity, assessed how she could have improved, contemplated what she loved about her previous jobs, and plotted her next move.
 The result, following nine networking introductions over several years, was the acquisition of 85 Broads, a women’s business network.

 Krawcheck’s Wall Street background ensures that the advice isn’t sugarcoated.

-The best parts of the book are when Krawcheck uses her born-and-bred-of-Wall Street background to distill valuable lessons.
-For example, after starting as a data-driven research analyst at Sanford Bernstein, she got her first promotion while heavily pregnant.
+The best parts of the book are when Krawcheck uses her born-and-bred-of-Wall-Street background to distill valuable lessons.
+For example, after starting as a data-driven research analyst at Sanford Bernstein, she got her first promotion while visibly pregnant.
 At that firm, as opposed to some other workplaces, she recalls, she was encouraged and able to speak more freely.
 “At which company do you think I was more effective, not to mention happier?” she asks.